i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 I noticed in the parameters that the pipeline doesn't work with FastQ files directly, but only with their gzipped versions.
 I started the `gzip SRR13761520_1.fastq` command at 13:09, took around 10 min.
 So I know that doing the same with the remaining 15 files in sequence should take something like 150 minutes ~ 3 h.
 Which is why I'll only start after my recovery drive is complete, I switch off hyper-V, and I dare to restart my PC to see if it is indeed off and confirm my system didn't turn into blue pulp (BSOD).

-The script I use to gzip all files at once: (pigz, which allows hyperthreading, won't work on my VirtualBox VM because of the same issues with GPU passthrough, so I'll have to take this slow route...):
+The script I want to use to gzip all files at once: (~~pigz, which allows hyperthreading, won't work on my VirtualBox VM because of the same issues with GPU passthrough, so I'll have to take this slow route...~~):

 ```bash
 gzip_several_fastqs.sh